- Effective: 8/25/1970

 - Each driver shall have a valid Commercial Drivers License (CDL) with proper endorsements.
 Drivers shall receive a reimbursement for CDL renewal.

 - Each driver shall provide the Director of Transportation with a doctor's statement that the driver has passed a physical examination and is physically fit to assume the full responsibilities of a bus driver.

-- The Board shall pay $50 every other year of employment to each driver for a physical examination by a qualified physician.
+- Once every two years, the Board shall pay the cost of the Department of Transportation (DOT) physical renewal, provided the driver uses a qualified physician authorized by the District.
 Each driver will be responsible for making his/her own arrangements for this physical examination.

 - Regular Bus Routes - A.M. and P.M.

 - All bus drivers and bus attendants employed by the District will be assigned a regular morning and afternoon route by the Director of Transportation.
 Changes in assignments will be made at the beginning of each school year insofar as possible.
 A driver whose contract route is involuntarily reduced mid-year due to unexpected route changes or other extenuating circumstances will maintain their benefit calculation ratio, in effect at the time of the route reduction, through the end of the current contract year.
 The benefit ratio determines the amount the employee will pay for insurance coverage.

 - When vacancies occur on established routes, new routes, kindergarten routes, or special education routes, this information will be posted for five (5) working days at the Transportation Office.
 Drivers or attendants may sign up for those runs based on department seniority and qualifications.
 Once the vacancy has been filled, other drivers or attendants may request assignment to the subsequent vacancy.
 If any created vacancy requires more than 30 hours of work per week, the position must be opened for bid.
 Any other subsequent vacancies shall be listed and distributed to